zshoorbajee/Microsoft-Movie-Analysis-Flatiron-Project1/README.md

 I use the **number of votes a movie has received** on IMDb as an analogue for the number of viewers.
 The votes may be negative or positive, but we can infer that a vote means someone actually watched the film.
 Using this metric, I attempt to answer these questions:

 - Which 10 genres tend to perform best?
-- How much of Microsoft's budget should it focus on making comedies?
+- How should Microsoft focus on making comedies?
-- How much fo Microsoft's budget should it focus on making animated movies?
+- How shoudl Microsoft focus on making animated movies?

+*As explained in more detail in the full Jupyter Notebook, I have also isolated the top 10% of movies (in terms of number of votes).
+There are a number of reasons for this, but it boils down to wanting to draw conclusions from a subset of the best-performing movies, as opposed to a cacophony of niche movies (which is the bulk of movies on IMDb).*
 ___

 ![Person watching TV](./images/streaming-cropped.jpg)